Computed fields

 In this version, the computed field IT_amount_3months

 is used directly in the query.
-The field is calculated daily, meaning no computation is performed during query execution.
-This results in faster query response times, as the value is precomputed and readily available.
+The field is calculated on a regular basis, meaning no computation is performed during query execution.
+This results gives faster query response times, as the value is precomputed and readily available.

 Last updated